Welcome to the Library

 Sage Library serves the faculty, students, and staff of New Brunswick Theological Seminary.

-We have a great list of online resources and research guides.
+We have an extensive list of online resources and research guides.

 Resources and assistance for seminarians to improve their writing skills for the classroom and beyond.